miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 * For Mac, the standard tool is `iconutil`[^iconutil]

-* For Windows, there are various 3rd party tools and online services to create composite `.ico` files
+* For Windows, there are various 3rd party tools and online services that can create composite `.ico` files